seanorama/masterclass/security-advanced/README.md

 ##### Install Ranger

-- Start the Amabri 'Add Service' wizard, install Ranger on any node you like.
+- Start the Ambari 'Add Service' wizard and select Ranger

+- When prompted for where to install it, choose any node you like

 - On the Ranger Requirements popup windows, you can check the box and continue as we have already completed the pre-requisite steps